top of page

 As James Clear said on the Mel Robbins podcast, the balance of your bank account today is the result of actions you took a year or two ago.
 That’s why automation matters.
 It helps ease the decision-making burden and makes it harder to undo good financial habits.
 By the end of this episode, you'll have at least one thing automated that will compound into real money over time.

-Why Automation Fails (And How We'll Fix It) We address the common psychological barriers that stop people from automating:
+We address the common psychological barriers that stop people from automating:

-• "I want control over my money" → Automation IS control - you decide once with your rational brain instead of 12 times with your emotional brain
+• "I want control over my money." → Automation IS control.
+You decide once with your rational brain instead of 12 times with your emotional brain.

-• "What if I need that money?" → Start small ($25-50) and build slowly
+• "What if I need that money?" → Start small ($25-50) and build slowly.
+You can always adjust later.

-• "I'll just do it manually" → Reality check: you won't, and that's exactly why automation works
+• "I'll just do it manually." → Reality check: you won’t, and that’s exactly why automation works.

-The Automation Hierarchy: What to Automate First Not sure where to start?
+Not sure where to start?
 We break down the priority order:

 Tier 1: Non-Negotiable